The Treatment Survival Guide To Infertility

 Assisted Reproductive Technology (ART)

 This means all fertility treatments are used and both the sperm and the eggs are handled.
-The art of ART normally also involved IVF or vitro fertilization.
+The art of ART normally also involves IVF or in vitro fertilization.
 IVF is when the sperm is combined with the egg in a lab and then the entire embryo is transferred into the uterus.
 IVF may be used when the causes of infertility include:

-• Damaged or blocked fallopian tubes that cannot be treated with surgery
+- Damaged or blocked fallopian tubes that cannot be treated with surgery

-• Severe endometriosis
+- Severe endometriosis

-• Primary ovarian insufficiency
+- Primary ovarian insufficiency

-• Some male infertility factors
+- Some male infertility factors

-• Unexplained infertility
+- Unexplained infertility

-Vitro Fertilization
+In Vitro Fertilization

 This treatment happens in cycles.
 These cycles don’t always work the first time and may take more than one to have a successful conception and pregnancy.
-The steps for vitro fertilization are:
+The steps for in vitro fertilization are:

-• Obtaining an egg.
-Ovulation usually is triggered with gonadotropins so that multiple eggs are produced.
+- Obtaining an Egg: Ovulation usually is triggered with gonadotropins so that multiple eggs are produced.
 When your eggs are ready, a needle is used to remove mature eggs from the ovaries.

-• Fertilization of eggs by the sperm.
-This can be done in two ways: 1) the sperm can be added to the eggs in a laboratory, or 2) a single sperm can be injected into each egg.
+- Fertilization of Eggs by the Sperm: This can be done in two ways: 1) the sperm can be added to the eggs in a laboratory, or 2) a single sperm can be injected into each egg.
 The eggs are checked the next day to see if they have been fertilized.

-• Embryo transfer.
-A few days after fertilization, one or more embryos are placed in the uterus through the vagina.
+- Embryo Transfer: A few days after fertilization, one or more embryos are placed in the uterus through the vagina.
 Healthy embryos that are not transferred may be frozen and stored.

 Are There Any Risks?